Posts tagged Extramarital Affairs.

 Not every obnoxious workplace behavior is unlawful harassment.
 To violate federal law, the harassment has to be unwelcome, based on a "protected category" (for example, sex or race), and "severe or pervasive."

 But most employers aren't satisfied with banning only "illegal" behavior, and rightfully not.
-The law does a fairly good job of keeping us from each ...
+The law does a fairly good job of keeping us from each other's ...

 On January 31, the Office of Federal Contract Compliance Programs announced that the voluntary self-identification form for individuals with disabilities has been renewed through 2020.
 The renewed form remains the same with the exception of the new expiration date of January 31, 2020.
 Federal contractors should begin to use the renewed form or update their electronic versions ...